-So, spend some time researching your options instead of settling for a no credit check personal loan as you may qualify for a more competitive product with a lower rate.
+So, spend some time researching your options instead of settling for a no credit check loan as you may qualify for a more competitive product with a lower rate.

 Also, keep in mind that some lenders, like NetCredit and OppLoans, offer pre-qualification tools on their website.
 This enables you to input a few pieces of information and be screened for loan offers with no impact to your credit score.
 It also helps you narrow down your options before submitting completed loan applications.

 Visit Your Financial Institution

 It’s also worth paying a visit to your financial institution to see what loan products you may qualify for (if you haven’t done so already).
 Even if you don’t meet the qualification criteria, the loan officer or banker may be able to approve you off the strength of your existing relationship with the bank.